 Ryan Mason Football Story:

-The local boy from Enfield who joined the Spurs academy aged eight and n the year 1999.
+The local boy from Enfield joined the Spurs academy at age eight in the year 1999.

 Ryan Mason journeyed successfully through the Spurs youth setup as an average player.
 Things began to change as he got to the age of 18 – the year of his academy graduation.

 That season 2008-09, the attacking midfielder topped the Under-18 goalscoring charts with an incredible 29 goals in 31 appearances.

 In the 2008/2009 season, Mason ended up scoring 42 goals for the under-18s.
 During that time, he began thinking he was ready for his chance in the first team.

 However, there came a problem.
 His body was still developing, and that late growth hindered him from joining the senior team.

 Speaking about the frustration of his body, the footballer once said;